DavidVentura/blog/blog/raw/disk/POST.md

 `root`, meaning the root filesystem, and is tagged with `UUID=...`, so we get to go on another hunt for disks.

-This time though, the previous table of filesystem magic identifier was not useful:
+This time though, the previous table of filesystem magic identifier was not useful, when looking at the contents of the drive:

 ```hexdump
 0000000 0000 0000 0000 0000 0000 0000 0000 0000